pr0g/pr0g.github.io/_posts/2022-12-26-column-row-major.md

 - [as - almost something](https://github.com/pr0g/as).

-The library uses row major storage/layout but allows either row or column vector convention to be used.
-It is selected by defining either `AS_COL_VECTOR` or `AS_ROW_VECTOR`.
+The library uses row major storage/layout with row vectors, or column major storage/layout with column vectors.
+Either can be selected by defining either `AS_COL_MAJOR` or `AS_ROW_MAJOR`.
+The decision to pair row major with row vectors and column major with column vectors was primarily for improved performance when accessing the basis vectors (X, Y, Z) for either convention.

-I have another math library witten purely in C (no templates or operator overloading).
+I have another math library written purely in C (no templates or operator overloading).

 - [as-c-math](https://github.com/pr0g/as-c-math).

-It uses column major storage/layout and column vector convention.
-It isn't as mature or fully featured as [as](https://github.com/pr0g/as) but it's slowly growing and improving.
+It uses row major storage/layout and column vectors.
+This has the advantage of being able to write matrices that appear as they would in a textbook using column vectors.
+It isn't as mature or fully featured as [as](https://github.com/pr0g/as), but it's slowly growing and improving.
 I hope they might prove useful to review to learn more about what was covered.

 #### Existing math libraries